Get All the Dirt

 Free gardening tips, specials and bold ideas

 This unusual plant is known by many names depending where you garden: Christmas Bells (blooms for this holiday in its native South Africa), lantern vine, Chinese lantern lily, golden lily of the valley and more.
 A tender beauty, sandersonia has recent been discovered by avant-garde florists and is ocassionally seen in cutting edge arrangements.
 We like sandersonia in the garden where it's bright blooms and light weight vines can decorate slender bamboo trellises and twiggy branches in large patio pots.
 The vines grow to about 30" tall.

-Sandersonia doeswell in full sun to mostly sun sites.
+Sandersonia does well in sites with full sun to three quarter day sun.
 These plants are happiest in parts of the country where temperatures are mild and don't get to hot or too cold, such as San Francisco, San Diego and the Pacific Northwest.

 In U.S. regions where summer temperatures are higher, sandersonia tend to need a bit of pampering with more moisture and some dappled shade in the hottest part of the afternoon.
 With their vining habit, these plants do best with a light structure to climb on.
 Sandersonia also grows well in greenhouses.

 Sandersonia prefers rich soil that drains well.
 For potted plants, most commercial mixes designed for containers work well.
 Add a slow release fertilizer to provide nutrients throughout the growing season if one isn't incorporated into the soil mix.

 Plant outdoors in spring when frost danger has past and soil has warmed.
 These plants originate in South Africa and cannot withstand frosts.
 They tend to sulk in cool soil so wait until soil has warmed or start indoors.